pupil-labs/web-aois/README.md

     ```bash
     pl-web-aois-define
     ```
     1. This will open a web browser.
-Navigate to the page you intend to study
+Navigate to the page you intend to study.
     2. Move the mouse over an AOI element.
 A red box will appear indicating the extents of the element.
-        * Note: to select the enclosing element of the currently highlighted element, press the `p` key.
+        * Note: To select the enclosing element of the currently highlighted element, press the `p` key.
     3. Right-click to create the AOI.
 You will be prompted for a name.
     4. Once all of the AOIs for this page are defined, click on the `Save` button under the list of AOIs.